fmi/java-course/homeworks/01-jobmatch/README.md

      * <p>
      * 1. For each job posting, calculate current similarity score with the candidate
      * 2. For each skill the candidate is MISSING (present in job but not in candidate profile):
-     * - Temporarily add that skill to candidate's profile with level equal to required level
+     * - Temporarily add that skill to candidate's profile with level equal to the max. required
+     *   level across all job postings
      * - Recalculate similarity score
      * - Calculate improvement: new_score - old_score
      * 3. Aggregate (sum up) improvements across all job postings for each missing skill